ArabellaTech/django-basic-cms/doc/introduction.rst

 Introduction
 ============

-Gerbi CMS enable you to create and administrate hierarchical pages in a simple and powerful way.
+Django Basic CMS enable you to create and administrate hierarchical pages in a simple and powerful way.

-Gerbi CMS is based around a placeholders concept.
+Django Basic CMS is based around a placeholders concept.
 A placeholder is special template tag that you use in your page templates.
 Every time you add a placeholder in your template  a field dynamically appears in the page admin.

-The project code repository is found at this address: http://github.com/batiste/django-page-cms
+The project code repository is found at this address: http://github.com/YD-Technology/django-basic-cms

 .. contents::
     :local: